rism-digital/muscat-guidelines/default/en/publication_210.md

 **Required field.**

 Each item of secondary literature receives a unique short title to enable easy reference throughout RISM records.
 Always check first to make sure a short title is not already in use.

+Short tiles only apply to the edition described in the record.
+If a you would like to cite a different edition, please create a new record for the item.

 The following will describe how to create short titles for **general secondary literature**, **catalogs of works**, and **special cases**.